 After becoming a professional ballerina, I found myself with multiple injuries.
 However, I noticed that the more I immersed myself in my yoga practice, the quicker I was able to heal and regain my strength back from injury.
 I was really in awe and inspired by the yoga and what it had done for my body that I decided I wanted to deepen my practice.

 I moved to California in September 2012 and set a goal to spend an entire year educating myself on the body, injury prevention and my yoga practice.
-Yearning to nourish my desire to learn more about yoga and how to instruct others, I signed up for the 200-hour Hot Yoga teacher training at Hot 8 Yoga under the guidance of Deanna Ainsworth.
-I learned yoga was so much more than just a physical practice but the compassion, acceptance and mental focus cultivated in class were powerful tools that would help me in my everyday life.
+Yearning to nourish my desire to learn more about yoga and how to instruct others, I signed up for the 200-hour teacher training at Hot 8 Yoga where I learned that yoga was so much more than just a physical practice but the compassion, acceptance and mental focus cultivated in class were powerful tools that would help me in my everyday life.
 After that I knew I wanted to educate myself further and became certified in my favorite class, Yoga Barre!
-I signed up for the Yoga Barre teacher training under Nancy Norby.
 This was an absolute perfect fit for me; harmoniously combining both yoga and dance in a fun yet very challenging class.

 The opportunity to teach and share my passion for yoga is one of the most fulfilling opportunities I have endured thus far.
 I strive to help guide and heal other yogis toward mind, body, and spiritual awareness.
 I am humbled and honored by the power of yoga and dedicate myself to passing that on.

-I'm currently the Yoga Director in Beverly Hills and I'm so excited and grateful to be apart of the community here!
-I teach Yoga Barre every Monday/Wednesday at 5:45 pm and Tuesday/Thursday 4:30 pm!
+I'm currently the Yoga Director in Beverly Hills and I'm so excited and grateful to be apart of the Hot 8 Yoga community!